-This homemade Roasted Butternut Squash Baby Food Puree recipe is not only contains calcium, folate, vitamins A and C and fiber but it is also a deliciously smooth way to introduce butternut squash to your baby!
-Great baby food for 4 months and up – stage 1 baby food!
+This homemade Roasted Butternut Squash Baby Food Puree recipe not only contains calcium, folate, fiber, and vitamins A and C, but it is also a deliciously smooth way to introduce butternut squash to your baby!
+It’s a great stage 1 baby food for 4 months and up!

 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN)

 Butternut Squash Baby Food

 This butternut squash puree is a quick and simple recipe that involves roughly 5 minutes of hands-on time! 🖐